AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/Vectors, Fields and Spaces.md

 		- The sum of 2 things in U is in U
 		- any scalar multiple of a thing in U is in U
 ### Defining Vector Spaces
-A vector space over F consists of a set V with an element 0 exists in V and operations +, V x V -> V and scalar multiplication F x V -> V such that
+A vector space over F consists of a set V with an element 0 exists in V and operations +, V x V -> V and scalar multiplication F x V -> V such that:
+- + is commutative & associative, 0